 We are a leading, global direct selling company with operations in over 51 markets worldwide.
 We develop and distribute innovative, premium-quality anti-aging personal care products and nutritional supplements under our Nu Skin and Pharmanex brands, respectively.
 We strive to secure competitive advantage in four key areas: our people, our products, the culture we promote, and the business opportunities we offer.
 In 2010, we posted record revenue of \$1.5 billion.
 Revenue in 2010 grew 15% based on the success of strong product launches and distributor initiatives.
 As of December 31, 2010, we had a global network of approximately 800,000 active independent distributors.
 Approximately 36,000 of our distributors were qualified sales leaders we refer to as "executive distributors."
 Our executive distributors play a critical leadership role in the growth and development of our business.
-Approximately 86% of our 2010 revenue came from markets outside the United States.
-While we have become more geographically diverse over the past decade, Japan, our largest revenue market, accounted for approximately 31% of our 2010 total revenue.
+Approximately 86% of our 2010 revenue market, accounted for approximately 31% of our 2010 total revenue.
 Due to the size of our foreign operations, our results are often impacted by foreign currency fluctuations, particularly fluctuations in the Japanese yen.
 In addition, our results are generally impacted by global economic, political, demographic and business conditions.